-What is Democracy and Justice Studies?
-DJS fits all of you well.
-Democracy and Justice Studies explores diverse ideals and practices of democracy and justice in the United States and the world through interdisciplinary social and historical learning.
-Democracy and Justice Studies students look at how peoples past and present have sought in various ways to sustain and change political, economic, cultural, and social orders.
+Democracy and Justice Studies explores diverse ideals and practices of democracy and justice in the United States and the world through interdisciplinary social and historical studies.
+Democracy and Justice Studies students look at how people past and present have sought in various ways to sustain and change political, economic, cultural, and social orders.
 We ask why and how societies develop and whether their political, economic, cultural and social relations and activities promote justice, freedom, equality, and democracy.
-Through problem focused thinking, we enable students to become engaged citizens and professionals.
+By cultivating critical thinking and problem-focused thinking, we enable students to become engaged citizens and professionals.